-You as a developer are looking to create best-of-class applications, and to do that you need to use the leading tools and platforms.
+As a developer, you are looking to create best-of-class applications and to do that you need to use the leading tools and platforms.
 This pattern shows you how to harness the full power of Kubernetes clusters and demonstrates how easy it is to deploy the world’s most popular website framework on top of world’s most popular container orchestration platform.

-WordPress represents a typical multi-tier app and each component will have its own containers.
+WordPress represents a typical multi-tier app and each component has its own containers.
 The WordPress containers are the front-end tier and the MySQL container is the database/back-end tier for WordPress.
 The WordPress front-end tier can use MySQL as a service from IBM Cloud.

 Ready to put this code pattern to use?
 Complete details on how to get started running and using this application are in the README.